EOSIO/eos/lstests/doc/README.md

 clus.log("{}: second half.".format(thread_name), level="debug")
 ```

-setting `buffered=True` will guarantee that the log file will be looking like
+setting `buffered=True` will guarantee that the log file will either look like

 ```
 thread-1: first half